otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-and-c#_.md

 ## Task 4:

 Write some code that reads in a file called `countries.txt` containing a list of country names.
-The program should display only the names of the countries that start with the letter **'B'**. **Note:** You cannot change the contents of the `countries.txt` file.
+The program should display only the names of the countries that start with the letter **'B'** or **'b'**. **Note:** You cannot change the contents of the `countries.txt` file.
 You must read it as is.

 ## Task 5: